Reactive-Network/documentation/docs/docs/system-contract.md

 :::info[Reactive Transaction Payments]
 Reactive Transactions share the same payment mechanism as RNK's callback payments, with a common balance.
 Separate contracts may be used for reactive and callback functionalities.
 :::

-## Most Common Errors

-**Unauthorized Access**: Modifier-related errors (e.g., `onlyOwner`, `rvmIdOnly`, `sysConOnly`) prevent unauthorized users from accessing specific contract functions.
-Reverts with 'Unauthorized' or 'Authorized X only' if the caller does not meet required conditions.

-**Incorrect Address or Contract Binding**: Misconfigured addresses like `service`, `vendor`, or `rvm_id` can cause contract failures, as external interactions depend on these addresses being correct.

-**Uninitialized Variables**: If addresses like `rvm_id` or `vendor` are uninitialized, contracts can restrict access or fail during external calls.
-Uninitialized variables can also cause authorization failures.

-**Transfer/Payment Failures**: Errors like 'Insufficient funds' or 'Transfer failed' occur if the contract doesn’t have enough funds in the balance or if `.call` to external contracts fails.

-**Already Paused or Not Paused State**: Functions like `pause` or `resume` in pausable contracts may revert if the contract is already in the required state, either paused or unpaused, leading to redundant or unnecessary actions.

-**Unsuccessful External Calls**: Calls to external contracts like `subscribe`, `unsubscribe`, or `pay` can silently fail due to reentrancy, gas issues, or misconfigured target contracts.

-**Expensive Gas Operations**: Operations involving loops, recursion, or multiple subscriptions (e.g., in `unsubscribe` or `findSubscribersRecursively`) may result in high gas costs or out-of-gas errors.

-**Duplicate or Invalid Subscriptions**: Contracts that handle subscriptions may fail to check for duplicates or invalid entries (e.g., all `REACTIVE_IGNORE`), leading to inefficiencies or unexpected behavior.

-**Debt and Payment Issues**: Insufficient payment or improper debt calculation can block further contract operations like resuming subscriptions, processing payments, or avoiding callback failures.

-**Modifier Conflicts or Context Errors**: Modifiers like `rnOnly`, `vmOnly`, or `sysConOnly` can cause errors if called in the wrong context, particularly in systems involving reactive virtual machines or system contracts.